I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-setnotificationhandle.md

 <p>If the operation succeeds, the method should return S_OK.
 Otherwise, it should return one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.</p>

 ## -remarks
-<p>If the driver (and device) supports asynchronous notification of <a href="NULL">Still Image Device Events</a>, the minidriver's <b>IStiUSD::SetNotificationHandle</b> method is the means by which the event monitor requests the driver to notify it when an event occurs.</p>
+<p>If the driver (and device) supports asynchronous notification of <a href="https://msdn.microsoft.com/5f9be89c-8442-4894-b2f6-a4d3558464bf">Still Image Device Events</a>, the minidriver's <b>IStiUSD::SetNotificationHandle</b> method is the means by which the event monitor requests the driver to notify it when an event occurs.</p>

 <p>If <i>hEvent</i> is an event handle, the <b>IStiUSD::SetNotificationHandle</b> method should store the handle and use it as an input argument to <b>SetEvent</b> (described in the Microsoft Windows SDK documentation).
 The driver should call <b>SetEvent</b> each time a device event is detected, to notify the event monitor that an event has occurred.</p>